trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Add External Identity

-This service is used to attach external identity, such as email or phone number, to a wallet.
+This service is used to attach an external identity, such as an email or a phone number, to a wallet.
 The purpose of this process is to allow the user to authenticate to their existing wallet (using the `Authenticate` endpoint) to get an auth token.
 This may be needed if the user is logging in on a different device, have lost access to the initial auth token, etc.